appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 To submit form data, you can use the `onSubmit` event.
 This event allows you to perform an action when the user submits the form.

-Lets say you have a user database where you want to insert user data collected through a form.
-To do this, you can create a new insert query and run:
+Suppose you have a database with user information `name`, `gender`, and `email` and you want to insert data collected through the JSON Form.
+To do this, you can create an SQL insert query and pass the data as shown:

 ```sql
 INSERT INTO users